 Variations of Ingredients

 - Pasta Shape – Have fun with your pasta shapes.
 Cavatappi, penne, and shells are other good options.
-You want to pick a short-cut pasta, ideally one that has ridges, or rigati, to help the sauce cling better.
+You want to pick a short-cut pasta, ideally, one that has ridges, or rigati, to help the sauce cling better.

-- Cheeses – This combination of cheeses works for both texture and flavor profile.
+- Cheeses – This combination of cheeses works for both texture and flavor profiles.
 However, you can try out some of your favorite cheeses for a different variation.
 Jalapeno Havarti would be a great swap for the pepper jack cheese.
-Regular Gouda can be substituted for the smoked Gouda, you just won’t have that additional layer.
+Regular Gouda can be substituted for smoked Gouda, you just won’t have that additional layer.
 Remember, it is the salami of cheeses.

 - Roasted Hatch Chiles – There is nothing like the magic of roasting your own Hatch chiles.
 As soon as they hit the grill it’s an automatic Pavlovian response.
 However, they’re only in season for a limited time.
 There are varieties of jarred and canned roasted Hatch chiles that you can use.
 In addition, you can also try roasting Anaheim or poblano peppers for a slightly different flavor profile.